-Are You Syrious (AYS) reported that during 2021 they provided information to applicants of international protection on the right to work and provided support in job searching (e.g. writing CVs, contacting employers).[10]
-As a shortcoming to the current legislative solution, they pointed out the 9 months period for implementation of right to work, which prevents early integration into the labour market.
+Are You Syrious (AYS) reported that, in 2023, they provided information to applicants for international protection on the right to work and provided support in job searching (e.g., writing CVs, contacting employers).[12]
+According to AYS, the problems that appeared during 2023 include non-payment of wages or overtime hours, failure to inform applicants about employee rights and avoidance of signing contracts by employers.

 [1] Article 61(1) LITP.